ritish-dev/ritish-portfolio/README.md

 AI is positioned as part of the engineering workflow, with engineering judgment, review and validation retained.

-## Before publishing

-1. Add the actual PDF at `public/Ritish-Kolan-Resume.pdf`.
-The visible Download Resume button already points to `/Ritish-Kolan-Resume.pdf`; it needs this file to work.
-2. Replace the GitHub placeholder in `src/App.jsx` with a link to your profile.
-3. Replace `https://example.com/` in both the canonical link and `og:url` in `index.html` with your production URL.
-4. Confirm the LinkedIn URL recovered from the original source, email, location and current-role details are still correct.

 ## Interaction checks

 Check widths 1440, 1024, 768, 390 and 360 pixels.
 Confirm no horizontal overflow; readable cards, workflow and experience; and usable navigation and contact links.